 A 2015 study published in the Journal of Athletic Training determined that there was a substantial reduction in delayed-onset muscle soreness when foam rolling took place after exercising.
 In that research, trained male university students were divided into two different groups.
 They each competed two exercise sessions four weeks apart.
 The participants each did 10 sets of 10 reps of back squats.
 These were completed at 60 percent of their 1 rep maximum.
 They also performed sprint time tests, change of directions and standing broad jumps.

 One group was then instructed to foam roll for 20 minutes immediately after the workout.
 They would then do the foam rolling 24 hours later and 48 hours later.
 The control group did not do any foam rolling after their workouts.
 What was found was that the first group was able to achieve better performance in range of motion tests and suffered less muscle soreness than the control group.

-A 2015 systematic review published in the International Journal of Sports Medicine concluded that foam rolling enhances range of motion following intense exercise.
+In 2015, the International Journal of Sports Medicine published a systematic review that concluded that the foam rolling process boosts range of motion after intense exercise.

 Overeating is one of those fatal fitness fails that turns our efforts to get fit into a rising number on the bathroom scale.
 If you’ve been exercising and gaining more on the scale than could be justified by increased muscle mass over time, you might want to take a look at your eating habits.
 Indeed, you could be retaining water due to intense workouts.
 However, if it’s more likely that you are building body fat, food is usually to blame.

 While exercise does burn calories and body fat, many people overestimate how much they’ve burned when they do a workout.
 This is particularly true when completing an intense workout.
 Unfortunately, that can make you feel as though you’re safe to eat a bit more than you usually would after your workout.
 Considering that many people work up quite an appetite when exercising, this can be a dangerous combination.